vishvAsa/jyotiSham/naxatram/chAndra-naxatram/27-vibhAgaH/04_ArdrA.md

 - "Further, the name Ārdrā means moist indicating a link with the wet season.
 The Iranian equivalent of Sirius, Tishtrya is also associated with rain suggesting that Ārdrā inherits this ancestral association."
 - "Another rich part of the sky with the open cluster M41 below Sirius. "
 - "A good challenge in this constellation is to see the companion star of Sirius .
 It was predicted by great mathematician Friedrich Bessel through the wobble of Sirius and seen only later by others.
 It is a small star about the size of the Earth but with the mass of the sun.
 IA good challenge in this constellation is to see the companion star of Sirius .
 It was predicted by great mathematician Friedrich Bessel through the wobble of Sirius and seen only later by others.
 It is a small star about the size of the Earth but with the mass of the sun."
+- Sirius, the head of shabala praised at the morning shuna shairya offering of the pa\~nchavimsha brAhmaNa.
 </details>